philrawlings/bluepill-usb-cdc-test/README.md

 ---
 #### usb_device.c

-**This forces the host to re-enumerate the device when the MCI is reset, as it is akin to unplugging the USB cable and plugging it back in.
+**This forces the host to re-enumerate the device when the MCU is reset, as it is akin to unplugging the USB cable and plugging it back in.
 Only needed if there is a pullup resistor on the USB_DP line - as is the case with the BluePill**

 ```C
 void MX_USB_DEVICE_Init(void)